top of page

 Caves

-The Lot and Dordogne are home to some of France’s most stunning caves, featuring both natural formations and early human art.
-Here are a few near to the gite:
+The Lot and Dordogne are home to some of France’s most remarkable caves, featuring impressive natural formations as well as important examples of early human art.
+Several well-known sites are located close to the gîte:

 Gardens